““Great leaders do not create followers, they create more leaders” – Tom Peters

-From hero headteachers to empowered expert teams, how can professional development help avoid burnout in schools?
+From hero headteachers to empowered expert teams, what can school leaders do to help boost teacher wellbeing and avoid burnout in schools?
+And what part does professional development play?

 We’re pleased to welcome guest blogger and valued TDT partner Jane Kennedy, Lead Advisor Professional Learning & Commercial Engagement for Education Durham.
 Here, Jane offers an honest exploration of what, in her experience, wellbeing means for staff in schools, along with some helpful reflection questions for us to take away.
 She offers some thoughts on how we might not only attract great teachers but also develop, empower and retain them to build expert schools where teachers thrive and children succeed.